amvtek/EventSource/README.rst

 Download suitable project archive (zip or tar.gz) from `release page`_

-Include *dist/eventsource.js* or *dist/eventsource.min.js* in your page to use the polyfill.
+Include in your html documents one of the following javascript file:

+ * *dist/eventsource.js*
+ * *dist/eventsource.min.js* (minified version)

 Using bower package manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~